appbaseio/reactivesearch/content/docs/hosting/clusters.md

 <div style="border: 1px solid #dfdfdf; border-radius: 5px;overflow:hidden;margin-top:10px;"><img src="https://www.dropbox.com/s/hm0lqxllzwe50kk/Screenshot%202019-08-08%2018.37.08.png?raw=1" alt="cluster creation gif" style="width:100%;" /></div>

-Once the cluster is created and ElasticSearch is deployed successfully, you will be able to **View Details** of the cluster.
+Once the cluster is created and Elasticsearch is deployed successfully, you will be able to **View Details** of the cluster.

 There you might come across messages which specifies that other addon deployments are still in progress.
 For accessing all the features, you can wait till all the _deployment in progress_ messages disappear.

 <div style="border: 1px solid #dfdfdf; border-radius: 5px;overflow:hidden;margin-top:10px;"><img src="https://www.dropbox.com/s/mw5sg478mtwwg9q/Screenshot%202019-08-08%2018.44.26.png?raw=1" alt="cluster creation gif" style="width:100%;" /></div>

-## Managing A Deployed ElasticSearch Cluster
+## Managing A Deployed Elasticsearch Cluster

 Once the cluster is deployed, you can maintain cluster by